This page includes information about the Discover it Balance Transfer product which is no longer offered by Discover.

 With that said, if you’re carrying a balance, you don’t want to close the card immediately.
 That will send your credit utilization ratio skyrocketing, which could cause your credit score to plummet.
 In addition, the credit card issuer may choose to raise your interest rates to the maximum allowable by law.
 Having already lost you as a customer, it will probably try to get as much money from you as it can.

 If you can’t pay off the balance straight away, transfer your balance to a new card.
 Do your research to find a card that fits with your budget and plans.
 Consider opening a new card with a similar credit limit to keep your credit utilization about the same.
-Some of today’s balance transfer cards, like Discover it® Balance Transfer, offer a 0% APR for up to 18 months (13.49% – 24.49% variable APR thereafter).
+Some of today’s balance transfer cards, like Discover it® Balance Transfer, offers an intro 0% APR for up to 18 months on balance transfers (13.49% – 24.49% variable APR thereafter).
 Keep in mind it can take anywhere from a week to a month for a balance transfer to go through.
 Review the statements of your old card and your new card to ensure the transaction has been processed.